ssb22/CedPane/README.md

 Thermos is a trademark of Thermos LLC.
 Think different is a trademark of Apple Computer, Inc.
 Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha, also called Kabushiki Kaisha Toshiba.
-Twitter and Tweet are trademarks of Twitter Inc.
+Twitter and Tweet are trademarks of X Inc (previously Twitter Inc).
 Uber is a trademark of Uber Technologies, Inc.
 UltraCane is a trademark owned by Sound Foresight Ltd.
 Unilever is a trademark either owned or used under license by Unilever PLC/Unilever NV and affiliates.